-FACTORY OPTION THRU-BASE CONNECTIONS
+FACTORY-OPTION THRU-BASE CONNECTIONS

-This service connection kit consists of a 1/2 in. electrical bulkhead connector and a 3/4 in. electrical bulkhead connector, connected to an "L" bracket covering the embossed (raised) section of the unit basepan in the condenser section (see Fig. 26 for shipping position).
+This service connection kit consists of a a 1/2 in. electrical bulkhead connector and a 3/4 in. electrical bulkhead connector, factory-installed in the embossed (raised) section of the unit basepan in the condenser section.
 The 3/4 in. bulkhead connector enables the low-voltage control wires to pass through the basepan.
-The 1/2 in. bulkhead connector allows the high-voltage power wires to pass through the basepan.
-See Fig. 27.
+The 1/2 in. electrical bulkhead connector allows the high-voltage power wires to pass through the basepan.
+See Fig. 25.